Makita vs Ryobi: Which Power Tools Brand is Better in 2023?

 Brief History of Makita

 Makita was originally founded as a company that sold and repaired electric motors in 1915.
-It wasn’t until 1958 when they started manufacturing tools, which they continue to do today.
+It wasn’t until 1958 that they started manufacturing tools, which they continue to do today.
 Their first tool was a portable electric planer, and they were the first company in Japan to produce one.
 One year later, in 1959, they became a full-fledged electric power tool manufacturer and began exporting power tools with a major shipment of 1,300 planers to Australia.

 In 1962, the company changed its name from Makita Electric Works to Makita Electric Works, Ltd., and went public on the Nagoya Stock Exchange.
-The next year, Makita became entirely debt-free; two years before their 50th anniversary as a company.
+The next year, Makita became entirely debt-free—two years before their 50th anniversary as a company.

 Makita went on to create their first rechargeable power tool in 1969; the 6500D battery-powered drill.
 The following year, Makita U.S.A.
 Inc. was established in the United States.
-Makita continued to expand its international branches over the next years, creating Makita companies in many major countries.
+Makita continued to expand its international branches over the years, creating Makita companies in many major countries.